 - Seasoning: Both cinnamon sticks and ground cinnamon are used as a seasoning in different cookery recipes.

-- Infusion: When a more intense effect is required, prepare an infusion with one or two cinnamon sticks of about 10 cm long per cup of water.
-Add a couple of lemon slices, if wanted.
+- Infusion: When a more intense effect is required, prepare an infusion with one or two cinnamon sticks about 10 cm long per cup of water.
+Add a couple of lemon slices if wanted.
 It is more effective when not sweetened.
 Drink a cup after each meal.

 Chinese Cinnamon

-Besides true Ceylon cinnamon, Chinese cinnamon is obtained from the bark of a similar tree, the Chinese cinnamon tree, with a more spicy, less delicate flavor.
-However, it has the same medicinal properties as Ceylon cinnamon.
+Besides true Ceylon cinnamon, Chinese cinnamon is obtained from the bark of a similar tree, the Chinese cinnamon tree.
+It has a more spicy, less delicate flavor, but it has the same medicinal properties as Ceylon cinnamon.
 In his book Book of Nature, John Russell wrote in the 15th century: “Cinnamon is for noble classes and Chinese cinnamon for village people.”

 REFERENCES